faridguzman91/react-realestate/README.md

 # real estate app

-with firebase user and progress management
+with firebase database (user and progress management)

 firebase/firestore rules: for users and listings anyone is allowed to read document in database, allowed to create and allowed to delete (user auth listing )when youre logged in  listing upload < 7 images, update user